akaabdullahmateen/roadmap/mechatronics/statistics/r-lang/language/index.md

 #### Integer literals

 Integer literals are created by adding the qualifier `L` at the end of a number.
 However, if the number is not a valid integer, a numeric value is created instead.
+Note that the leading minus sign is a unary operator, and is not considered part of the numeric or integer literal.

 | Format              | Example  | Interpretation             |
 | ------------------- | -------- | -------------------------- |